LabKey/wnprc-modules/AnimalRequests/README.md

 More information about how the entire form works can be found in the documentation linked above.
 Also, another nice resource provided by react-final-form is its extensive [interactive examples](https://github.com/final-form/react-final-form#examples).

 ## Release Notes

+### 1.2.0

+#### Features
+* Automatically open 2 secure message board threads (1 "private", 1 "restricted") for each animal request

+### 1.1.1 (bundled with v1.2)

+#### Features
+* For marmosets, hide origin, MHC and viral status fields on insert form
+* Removed date needed field
+* Added comments field
+* Added ability to navigate from a single animal request back to the animal request tab
+* Added "On Hold" QC status to dropdown (already in DB)
+* Tracking animal assignment rowids in the assignments database (already in DB)

 ### 1.1.0
 (2020-11-23)